Code-Institute-Submissions/milestone-project-119/README.md

 #### Content

-All content on the website was written by me, the developer, with inspiration taken from other gym and yoga sites.
+All content on the website was written by me, the developer, with inspiration taken from other travel and informational sites.

 #### Code